 The opportunity to learn and work is the greatest thing and an opportunity not to miss!
-Aim to get work experience, whether that be a summer placement, gap year placement or even a graduate scheme!
-It's always best to witness and engage with the industry outside of the education system.
+Aim to get work experience, whether that be a summer placement, a 3week-6week, gap year placement or even a graduate scheme!
+It's always best to witness and engage with the industry outside of the education system. (\bullet)